masonarmand/karplus-string-synth/README.md

 # Karplus-Strong Synth

-This project demonstrates the usage of my Karplus-Strong Algorithm (ksalgo) library to synthesize sound from keyboard input.
+This project demonstrates the usage of my ksalgo library (Karplus-Strong Algorithm) to synthesize sound from keyboard input.
 It maps various keys to different musical notes and displays the notes as a waveform.

 ksalgo repository: